Dynamic game difficulty balancing: Approaches

-Demasi and Cruz built intelligent agents employing genetic algorithms techniques to keep alive agents that best fit the user level.
-Online coevolution is used in order to speed up the learning process.
+Demasi and Cruz built intelligent agents employing genetic algorithm techniques to keep alive agents that best fit the user level.
+Online coevolution is used to speed up the learning process.
 Online coevolution uses pre-defined models (agents with good genetic features) as parents in the genetic operations, so that the evolution is biased by them.
-These models are constructed by offline training or by hand, when the agent genetic encoding is simple enough.
+These models are constructed by offline training or by hand when the agent's genetic encoding is simple enough.

-Other work in the field of DGB is based on the hypothesis that the player-opponent interaction—rather than the audiovisual features, the context or the genre of the game—is the property that contributes the majority of the quality features of entertainment in a computer game.
-Based on this fundamental assumption, a metric for measuring the real time entertainment value of predator/prey games was introduced, and established as efficient and reliable by validation against human judgment.
+Other work in DGB is based on the hypothesis that the player-opponent interaction—rather than the audiovisual features, the context or the genre of the game—is the property that contributes most of the quality features of entertainment in a computer game.
+Based on this fundamental assumption, a metric for measuring the real-time entertainment value of predator/prey games was introduced and established as efficient and reliable by validation against human judgment.

 Further studies by Yannakakis and Hallam have shown that artificial neural networks (ANN) and fuzzy neural networks can extract a better estimator of player satisfaction than a human-designed one, given appropriate estimators of the challenge and curiosity (intrinsic qualitative factors for engaging gameplay according to Malone) of the game and data on human players' preferences.
-The approach of constructing user models of the player of a game that can predict the answers to which variants of the game are more or less fun is defined as Entertainment Modeling.
+The approach of constructing user models of the player of a game that can predict which variants of the game are more or less fun is defined as Entertainment Modeling.
 The model is usually constructed using machine learning techniques applied to game parameters derived from player-game interaction and/or statistical features of player's physiological signals recorded during play.
-This basic approach is applicable to a variety of games, both computer and physical.
+This basic approach applies to a variety of games, both computer and physical.

 Caveats

 Designing a game that is fair without being predictable is difficult.
 Andrew Rollings and Ernest Adams cite an example of a game that changed the difficulty of each level based on how the player performed in several preceding levels.
-Players noticed this and developed a strategy to overcome challenging levels by deliberately playing badly in the levels before the difficult one.
+Players noticed this and developed a strategy to overcome challenging levels by deliberately playing badly in the levels before the difficult ones.
 The authors stress the importance of covering up the existence of difficulty adaptation so that players are not aware of it.